 The goal of our zero down solar program is to make your monthly payments for your loan less than or equal to your solar savings so you can be cash flow positive from day one.
 Being able to hit this target depends on a variety of factors — your system’s energy production, the cost of the system, and your utility rate to name a few.
 You can read more about all the factors that go into a successful solar solution in our Home Solar 101 Guide.

-We generally show 2 zero down models to our customers: one where you pay the full 30% federal tax credit as your choice payment at month 18, and one where, if you are eligible for the Duke Energy Rebate, you pay the tax credit and utility rebate amount back at month 18.
 The chart below shows how the cash flows for our Zero Down loan program as compared to paying for your solar system in cash, while also comparing the cost of continuing to pay your utility for energy.

 Here’s a quick breakdown of solar pricing for an average size solar system in North Carolina with Zero Down financing.

 |Turnkey Price with Financing||$29,000||The increased cost covers financing fees.
 We don't make any margin on these fees, we simply append them to the system price.|

 |Avg Monthly Payment||$116|

 |Avg Monthly Savings (Over Lifetime of System)||$129||Assumes 3% Energy Escalation Rate|

 See solar on your home!
 Our solar calculator uses your home address, the details you provide, and LIDAR satellite technology (with a dash of AI) to give you a ballpark estimate of how much you could save by going solar.